My borscht recipes

 Lithuanian Borscht (Cold Borscht)

-June 26th, 2010 in Cold Soups, Soup Recipes by MeCooking
+June 26th, 2010 in Cold Soups, Soups by Julia Volhina

 Are you suffering from hot weather like me?
 When outside feels like in the oven there is no better food to eat than cold soup.
 Lithuanian borscht is a nice refreshing buttermilk based cold soup you can put together without any extra hassle and then enjoy it sitting on the patio.